smartcontractkit/documentation/TEMPLATE.md

 > 🚧 Note
 >
 > The video uses a seed phrase to request randomness.
-This feature has been deprecated.
-Please refer to the code in this tutorial for the most up to date procedures.
+This feature is deprecated.
+Refer to the code in this tutorial for the most up to date procedures.

 # Overview <!-- omit in toc -->